CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

                 logging.error(f"Permission denied to delete file {img}.")
     ```

-6. __Computing Statistics:__ At this stage I also compute statistics for the constellation.
-For the time being this is somewhat rudimentary but it works: I have created a JSON file that contains the number of satellites in each constellation, the number of satellites in each altitude band (from 0-2000 in 100km bands), and the number of satellites in each inclination band (from 0-180 in 10 degree bands), and a timestamp to go with this data.
+6. __Computing Statistics:__ At this stage, I also compute statistics for the constellation.
+For the time being this is somewhat rudimentary but it works as follows: I have created a JSON file that contains the number of satellites in each constellation, the number of satellites in each altitude band (from 0-2000 in 100km bands), and the number of satellites in each inclination band (from 0-180 in 10 degree bands), and a timestamp to go with this data.
+Every time I pull data pertaining to a constellation this JSON file gets populated.

-7. __Selecting Statistics:__ Then I use the `json` module to compare the last two entries for a given constellation.
+7. __Selecting Statistics:__ Then I use the `json` module to read the last two entries for a given constellation.
 I calculate the differences between all the bands and select the largest difference.
 I then manually generate a tweet that says something like "Starlink has added 10 satellites in the 1000-1100km altitude band since yesterday".

-8. __Generating Tweet Text:__ I pass the statistics along with the name of the constellation to the `openai` module's `Completion` class to generate the text.
+8. __Generating Tweet Text:__ I pass the statistics and the string with the largest difference along with the name of the constellation to the `openai` module's `Completion` class to generate the text.
 If there is no change in the statistics then I have a different prompt to generate a generic tweet about this constellation.

     ```python
     import logging